-Before you jump into finding information on your topic, consider what you already know about your topic.
-Use the 5 W's (who, what, when, where, and why of the topic.).
+Part of research is identifying what you already know about your topic.
+Use the 5 W's (who, what, when, where, and why of the topic.) to identify what your already know.

 Background research is a helpful step that can give you more information about a topic before you decide on your final research question.
 Using basic reference sources, like SIRS Researcher, Credo Reference, Opposing Viewpoints in Context and even Wikipedia will help you learn what others are discussing about your topic.
 You should also take note of relevant keywords that relate to your topic in your background searching.

-Once you have an idea of your topic and you have done some basic background research, you are ready to narrow your topic and prepare for library research.
+Once you have an idea of your topic and you have done some basic background research, you are ready to narrow your topic and prepare for more in-depth and focused research.
 One technique that helps with narrowing a topic is to identify keywords.
 When you did your background search, you probably started to see words that were specific to your topic.
 You can start by using some of these keywords or adding your own.
 Below is an example of the process:

 You are now ready to begin looking for specific information in the library databases on your focused topic using keywords from the narrow question in #4 above.
 The keywords and phrases could be "landing on the moon", space exploration in the United States, future space exploration.